platformps/gitHubTutorial/README.md

 <img alt="image of mac terminal with commands" src="images/screenshotOfTerminal.png" width="300">

+Feel free to open up this image in a new tab because I'm going to continue referencing it in the next few paragraphs.
 When you boot up your terminal.
 It opens up in the root directory.
 But I would prefer to save my project on my desktop not somewhere in the root of my computer.
 To see the subdirectories and files of your current folder type: ls and click enter.

 cd desktop - This command opens my desktop folder.